fuzzyami/docs/guides/exchange.md

         return;
       }
       if (record.asset_type != 'native') {
-         // If you are a XLM exchange and the customer sends
+         // If you are a KIN exchange and the customer sends
-         // you a non-native asset, some options for handling it are
+         // you a non-native asset, you can safely ignore it as non-native
-         // 1.
-Trade the asset to native and credit that amount
          // 2.
 Send it back to the customer
       } else {
         // Credit the customer in the memo field